eritbh/eritbh.github.io/userstyles.md

 <a class="button userstyle-install" href="https://raw.githubusercontent.com/eritbh/userstyles/main/discord-fonts.user.css">Install</a>

+## Pinafore UI tweaks

+Lets you set custom fonts, tweak the maximum width of the timeline, add backgrounds and word wrap to code display, and fixes non-wrapped code blocks with long lines being cut off and unscrollable horizontally.

+<a class="button userstyle-install" href="https://raw.githubusercontent.com/eritbh/userstyles/main/pinafore-customization.user.css">Install</a>

 ## Compact Modmail User Info

 Minimizes or removes the snoovatar in the user info sidebar of Reddit modmail.